bsmith89/compbio-template/README.md

 ## Data ##
 _Data is not version controlled._

+Instead, it should be easy to regenerate data, by downloading raw data from an external repository and then re-running the pipeline.

 ### `raw/` ###
 All of the raw (meta)data needed to recreate the entire analysis.
 This should be kept in the exact same format as it is available publicly.